 What is the best way to get a peanut out of a tube that cannot be moved?
 Watch a chimpanzee solve this problem in the video below [Geert Stienissen2].

-One or more interactive elements has been excluded from this version of the text.
-You can view them online here: https://uta.pressbooks.pub/industrialengineeringintro/?p=217#oembed-1
+A YouTube element has been excluded from this version of the text.
+You can view it online here: https://uta.pressbooks.pub/industrialengineeringintro/?p=217